rj79/genetic/README.md

 # Using the engine
-The engine performs the generic task of combining the genes of parents and mutating individuals.
+The engine performs the generic task of combining the genes of parents and mutating genes of individuals.
 It does not know however how to create or interpret the genes.
 Nor does it know how to evaluate the fitness of an individual.
 These are all things that are unique for each application and therefore you need to define.

 The way to do this is to create a custom client class which is a subclass of engine.BaseClient in which you define the missing pieces.